petez69/MQTT-Arduino-MEGA-I-O/README.md

 Outputs can be controlled by MQTT messages

 This code should be considered ALPHA and use at your own risk.
-The code is here to keep a backup.
+The code is here to keep as a backup.
 There is considerable cleanup to be done however it is functional

 Lots of debug available on the serial port.